-If you are one of the lucky folks who is working at home, chances are others may think you’re a freelancer who sits in their pajamas all day eating ice cream and scrolling through Facebook.
+If you are one of the lucky folks who is working from your home office in New York City, chances are others may think you’re a freelancer who sits in their pajamas all day eating ice cream and scrolling through Facebook.
 That overview is not accurate, but let’s be honest, you’ve probably been caught out a few times in your jammies.

-I’ve created a pretty straightforward, not-too-rigid routine that helps me on stay on track.
+I’ve created a pretty straightforward, not-too-rigid routine that helps me to stay on track.

 I set my Flat Tomato for 30 minutes, and when its delightfully colorful and soothing alarm sounds, I get up and walk around my apartment and stretch.
 I often go outside for a 20-minute walk at lunchtime or take a long walk after work.
 Exercise during the day, especially in a very sedentary job, is essential.

-The most obvious, and effective, way to prioritize is to keep a calendar.
-Whether it’s the Google calendar attached to your Gmail account, your iCalendar attached to your iOS devices, or any of these calendar apps, you need to keep track of and be alerted to calls, meetings, deadlines, and other work.
+The most obvious and effective way to prioritize is to keep a calendar.
+Whether it’s the Google calendar attached to your Gmail account, your calendar attached to your iOS devices, or any of these calendar apps, you need to keep track of and be alerted to calls, meetings, deadlines, and other work.
 Then there is the old-fashioned paper calendar/planner, which I find to be particularly useful in tracking my daily progress.

 Lounging around in your underwear or pajamas is comfortable, but not always conducive to getting work done.
 This isn’t to say you cannot be productive in undies and PJs, but taking a shower and getting dressed often goes a long way toward being more productive.

-I have a very basic NYC wardrobe: A drawer full of black T-shirts, a couple of pairs of dark blue Levi jeans, two comfortable dark sneaker-type pairs of shoes along with a pair each of rain boots and snow boots, and some very cool red cowgirl boots just for fun.
+I have a very basic NYC wardrobe: A drawer full of black T-shirts, a couple of pairs of black jeans, two comfortable dark sneaker-type pairs of shoes along with a pair of rain boots and snow boots, and some very cool red cowgirl boots just for fun.
 That’s it.
 Really.

 I’m a freelancer, and I wear what I want – if a potential client can’t handle it, then I don’t want to work with them.
 I know there are endless articles and blog posts online about “dressing the part,” but I don’t subscribe to that philosophy.
 I freelance for many reasons, and one of the most important is that I don’t have to dress up.
 Ever.